-As a promised follow-up from our last blog post, 10 (Plus One) Healthcare Trends on the Lab’s Radar for 2020, one more topic deserves attention on our laboratory hot topic list: Artificial Intelligence (AI).
+As a promised follow-up from our last blog post Expanding the Lab’s Role in Population Health Management, one more topic deserves attention on our laboratory hot topic list: Artificial Intelligence (AI).
 AI has been a buzzworthy term for a while now, as we keep hearing it is the next big thing.
 So much hype has led us to be speculative about its tangible contributions.
 However, expect AI to continue gaining traction as we move into 2020 because practical applications for AI are on the rise.

 Global Access to Data & Productivity Gains